DhruvDh/neural-episodic-memory-talk/main.typ

 //-------------------------
 // Slide 6
 //-------------------------
+// = Background

+// == DQN and Reinforcement Learning

+// - Reinforcement Learning is a framework for learning optimal actions through interactions with environment to maximize reward.
+// - DQN uses Q-learning to learn value function $Q(s_t, a_t)$
+// - $Q(s_t, a_t)$ takes 2D pixel representation of state st and outputs vector containing value of each action at that state.
+// - Upon observation, DQN stores $(s_t, a_t, r_t, s_t + 1)$ tuple in replay buffer, which is used for training.

+// //-------------------------
+// // Slide 7
+// //-------------------------
+// == Improvements on DQN

+// - Double DQN decouples action selection and action evaluation steps to reduce overestimation bias.
+// - Prioritized Replay further improves on Double DQN by optimizing replay strategy.
+// - Many papers have suggested that switching to on-policy learning allows agent to learn faster in Atari environments
+// - AC3 works on policy gradient, which learns a policy and its associated value function.

+// //-------------------------
+// // Slide 8
+// //-------------------------
+// == Neural Episodic Control.

+// - NEC rapidly latches onto successful strategies as soon as they are experienced, instead of waiting many steps.

+// - The Agent has 3 components:
+//   + Convoluted Neural Network -  Processes pixel images.
+//   + Set of memory modes - One per action.
+//   + Final Network - Convert action memories into $Q(s, a)$ values.

+// - For each action, NEC has a memory module with key-value pairs called differentiable neural dictionary (DND)

+// //-------------------------
+// // Slide 9
+// //-------------------------
+// == Differentiable Neural Dictionary

+// - DND has 2 operations, lookup and write
+// - The output of lookup is a weighted sum of values in memory, whose weights are given by normalized kernels between lookup key and corresponding key in memory.
+// - After DND is queried, new key-value pair is written into memory.
+Writes are append-only.

 = Background

-== DQN and Reinforcement Learning
+== Deep Reinforcement Learning Overview

-- Reinforcement Learning is a framework for learning optimal actions through interactions with environment to maximize reward.
+- *Reinforcement Learning*: learning optimal actions through environment interactions to maximize cumulative reward.
+- *Deep RL*: neural networks approximate value or policy functions.
+- *Data Inefficiency*: these methods often require millions of frames before converging to human-level performance.

+==  Deep Q-Network Basics

+- *Deep Q-Network:*
-- DQN uses Q-learning to learn value function $Q(s_t, a_t)$
+  - Learns a value function $Q(s,a)$ via Q-learning.
-- $Q(s_t, a_t)$ takes 2D pixel representation of state st and outputs vector containing value of each action at that state.
-- Upon observation, DQN stores $(s_t, a_t, r_t, s_t + 1)$ tuple in replay buffer, which is used for training.

-//-------------------------
-// Slide 7
-//-------------------------
+  - Takes raw pixels; outputs action values.
+  - Uses experience replay (stores  $(s,a,r,s')$ tuples) and target networks for stable learning.

+- *Limitations of DQN*
+  - Very large data requirements (thousands of hours on Atari).
+  - Slow credit assignment (one-step Q-learning).

 == Improvements on DQN

-- Double DQN decouples action selection and action evaluation steps to reduce overestimation bias.
+- *Double DQN:* decouples action selection from action evaluation → reduces Q-value overestimation.
-- Prioritized Replay further improves on Double DQN by optimizing replay strategy.
-- Many papers have suggested that switching to on-policy learning allows agent to learn faster in Atari environments
-- AC3 works on policy gradient, which learns a policy and its associated value function.

-//-------------------------
-// Slide 8
-//-------------------------
-== Neural Episodic Control.

-- NEC rapidly latches onto successful strategies as soon as they are experienced, instead of waiting many steps.

-- The Agent has 3 components:
-  + Convoluted Neural Network -  Processes pixel images.
-  + Set of memory modes - One per action.
-  + Final Network - Convert action memories into $Q(s, a)$ values.

-- For each action, NEC has a memory module with key-value pairs called differentiable neural dictionary (DND)

-//-------------------------
-// Slide 9
-//-------------------------
-== Differentiable Neural Dictionary

-- DND has 2 operations, lookup and write
-- The output of lookup is a weighted sum of values in memory, whose weights are given by normalized kernels between lookup key and corresponding key in memory.
-- After DND is queried, new key-value pair is written into memory.
-Writes are append-only.
+- *Prioritized Experience Replay*: replays important transitions more frequently → speeds up learning.
+- *On-policy Methods* (e.g., A3C): can help with credit assignment, but also have data demands.
+- *Other Techniques*: $"Retrace"(λ)$, $Q*(λ)$, hierarchical RL, etc. → still not as fast as humans in practice.

+== Motivation for Memory-Based Approaches

+- *Memory in RL:*
+  - Classic tabular RL can update values quickly, but doesn’t scale well to large state spaces.
+  - Neural networks scale to high-dimensional inputs, but slow updates hamper data efficiency.
+- *Episodic/MFEC:*
+  - Model-Free Episodic Control (Blundell et al., 2016) shows a memory-based method can drastically speed learning by storing experienced states and their returns.
+- *Key Idea:* A more flexible episodic memory could combine the best of fast local updates (like tabular RL) with generalization from deep learning.

 //-------------------------
 // Slide 10